matthewfeickert/intro-to-docker/_episodes/03-running-containers.md

 ## Monitoring Containers

-Open up a new terminal tab on the host machine and [list the containers that are currently running](https://docs.docker.com/engine/reference/commandline/ps/)
+Open up a new terminal tab on the host machine and [list the containers that are currently running][docker-docs-ps]

 ~~~
 docker ps
 ~~~
 {: .source}

 Notice that the name of your container is some randomly generated name.
-To make the name more helpful, [rename](https://docs.docker.com/engine/reference/commandline/rename/) the running container
+To make the name more helpful, [rename][docker-docs-rename] the running container

 ~~~
 docker rename <CONTAINER ID> my-example